First Congo War: 1997

 Kabila's forces launched an offensive in March 1997, and demanded that the Kinshasa government surrender.
 The rebels took Kasenga on 27 March.
 The government denied the rebels' success, starting a long pattern of false statements from the Defense Minister on the progress and conduct of the war.
 Negotiations were proposed in late March, and on 2 April a new Prime Minister of Zaire, Étienne Tshisekedi—a longtime rival of Mobutu—was installed.
 Kabila, by this point in control of roughly one-quarter of the country, dismissed this as irrelevant and warned Tshisekedi that he would have no part in a new government if he accepted the post.

 There are two explanations for the restart of the rebel advance in 1997.
 The first, and most probable, is that Angola had joined the anti-Mobutu coalition, giving it numbers and strength far superior to the FAZ, and demanding that Mobutu be removed from power.
 Kagame presents another, possibly secondary, reason for the march on Kinshasa: that the employment of Serbian mercenaries in the battle for Walikale proved that "Mobutu intended to wage real war against Rwanda."
 According to this logic, Rwanda's initial concerns had been to manage the security threat in eastern Zaire but it was now forced to dispose of the hostile government in Kinshasa.

 Whatever the case, once the advance resumed in 1997, there was virtually no meaningful resistance from what was left of Mobutu's army.
-Kabila's forces were only held back by the dreadful state of Zaire's infrastructure.
+Kabila's forces were only held back by the dilapidated state of Zaire's infrastructure.
 In some areas, no real roads existed; the only means of transport were infrequently used dirt paths.
-The AFDL committed grave human rights violations, such as the carnage at a refugee camp of Hutus at Tingi-Tingi near Kisangani, where tens of thousands of refugees were massacred.
+The AFDL committed grave human rights violations, such as the carnage at a refugee camp of Hutu at Tingi-Tingi near Kisangani, where tens of thousands of refugees were massacred.